The Ultimate Nonprofit’s Guide to End-of-Year Giving

 End-of-year campaigns, especially those related to #GivingTuesday, should be built to be shared on social media, increasing the number of eyes on the message and the number of potential clicks on links.
 In today’s social media culture, many end-of-year campaigns have the potential to become viral, and dramatically increase donation amounts.

-While November and December can be tricky months to host events because of conflicting dates, events that do make it on the books are often well attended and financially successful.
-The trick is to get the event details out to donors early and give them ample planning time.
-Events also pose the perfect opportunity to open the door to continuous engagement and communication with donors.
+More and more nonprofits are doing fall or year-end events in conjunction with their campaigns.
+Events that do make it on the books are often well attended and financially successful.
+Events can pose the perfect opportunity to open the door to in-person engagement and interaction with donors.

 Nonprofit fundraising platforms can help teams:

-Don’t let end-of-year giving campaigns turn your year into a stressful one.
-OneCause can help create fully realized, successful end-of-year campaigns to increase donations, engagement, and peace of mind.
+Don’t let end-of-year giving campaigns turn your year into year-end stress.
+OneCause can help you make giving easy, increase donations, and deliver peace of mind.

 Are you ready to get started with end-of-year giving campaign ideas NOW?
 Here are some ways your team can run creative, engaging campaigns for the next few months: